leaysgur/cfw-bindings-wrangler-bridge/README.md

 ## Supported bindings

 - [KV](https://developers.cloudflare.com/workers/runtime-apis/kv/)
-  - All operations are supported 💯
+  - All operations and arguments are supported 💯
 - [SERVICE](https://developers.cloudflare.com/workers/runtime-apis/service-bindings/)
-  - All operations are supported 💯
+  - All operations and arguments are supported 💯
 - [R2](https://developers.cloudflare.com/r2/api/workers/workers-api-reference/)
-  - All operations are supported 💯
+  - All operations and arguments are supported 💯
 - [D1](https://developers.cloudflare.com/d1/platform/client-api/)
-  - All operations are supported 💯
+  - All operations and arguments are supported 💯
 - More to come...

 ## Examples